oVirt/ovirt-site/source/develop/developer-guide/vdsm/developers.md

 We have a partial code walk through of the [virt subsystem](/develop/developer-guide/vdsm/vm-startup/) (virtual machine life cycle, creation, migration) (more to come...)

+## Debugging

+You can debug VDSM using the standard Python debugger [pdb] (https://docs.python.org/3/library/pdb.html) Add `import pdb; pdb.set_trace()` at the point where you want a breakpoint.
+Make sure you have both vdsmd and supervdsmd services stopped.
+Now you have to run vdsm and supervdsm interactively.
+First run supervdsm as in one console

+       /usr/bin/python3 /usr/share/vdsm/supervdsmd --sockfile /var/run/vdsm/svdsm.sock

+Make sure you need to run vdsm as user vdsm and `vdsm:x:36:36::/home/vdsm:/bin/bash` is set in your `/etc/passwd` and `/etc/passwd-`.
+Login as root and issue the following command in another console

+       $ sudo su vdsm -

+       /usr/bin/python3 /usr/share/vdsm/vdsmd

+Now at some point when vdsm stops at breakpoint you can use the pdb commands to navigate and debug.

 ## Performance and scalability

 To analyse the performance and the scalability of the VDSM, you first need to [set up the tools](/develop/developer-guide/vdsm/profiling-vdsm/).
 Then you may want to [run common scenarios](/develop/developer-guide/vdsm/benchmarks/), or write your own using a [template](/develop/developer-guide/vdsm/benchmarks/), to make sure the results are easily shareable.